Aurusfeles/quantum/assets/md/en/New_Rules.md

 #### Hypernet Gate Tokens (x2)
 Flat tokens that fit on a space of the board and a die can sit on top of.
-Used by the [Hypernet Gate Tactic]()
+Used by the Hypernet Gate Tactic card.

 #### Missile Tokens (x8)